treimers/square-1/README.md

 # Usage

-Application supports viewing and position editing currently.
+This application allows viewing and editing Square-1 positions currently.
 Solving the Square-1 is coming next.

 You can use the mouse to rotate the Square-1 cube and see all sides.
 Keyboard keys can be used to control different rotations as well.